meesterkurt/joyofprofessionallearning/blog.md

     <div>
   <div>
 <div>
-<p>Registration is open: <a href="https://itunes.apple.com/us/book/the-joy-of-professional-learning-strategies-for-leaders/id1235488390?mt=11">Recipes for Designing Professional Learning</a>
+<p>Grab a copy of our new book for leaders: <a href="https://itunes.apple.com/us/book/the-joy-of-professional-learning-strategies-for-leaders/id1235488390?mt=11">Recipes for Designing Professional Learning</a>
  <div>
     {{ post.content | strip_html | truncatewords: 50 }}
       <div>